abany-consulting-ltd/AutoSLAPS/README.md

 Au automated Serverless LAPS for deployment via Intune, to randomise Local Administrator passwords on a 90 day cycle and store all passwords in your Azure Vault.

+This is a full cloud solution, with no on-premise dependencies.

 <br>

 ## Description